Genez-io/genezio-documentation/docs/cli-tool/cli-commands/README.md

 ---
-description: Genezio CLI commands documentation: Detailed guides on using commands for project management, deployment, and more.
+description: "Genezio CLI commands documentation: Detailed guides on using commands for project management, deployment, and more."
 ---

 # CLI Commands